RiadHossain43/tenant-api-data-flow/README.md

 ### Connection resolver

 `resolveConnection.js` is a middleware i created that is executed before every request can be processed.
-Here this function may help to understand the mapping process of
+Here this function may help to understand the mapping process of tenants

 ```
 exports.resolveConnection = (req,res,next) => {